 Change Page 130 as follows

-The value of the SBP Procedure Expiry Exponent field contains an unsigned integer.
-The SBP Procedure Expiry Exponent value is equal to 2^(SBP Procedure Expiry Exponent+8) ms. This parameter indicates the termination time for the SBP procedure in the event of no frame exchange sequence.
+The SBP Procedure Expiry Exponent field contains an unsigned integer.
+The SBP procedure expiry time is equal to 2^(SBP Procedure Expiry Exponent field value+8) ms. It is a time after which the SBP procedure is terminated, if there are no frame exchange sequences.

-When the Sensing Responder field is one, this signifies that the sensing requesting device wants to join the sensing procedure as a sensing responder initiated by the sensing initiator.
-Conversely, when the Sensing Responder field is zero, this indicates that the sensing requesting device does not wish to participate in the sensing procedure used by the sensing initiator.
+The Sensing Responder field when one indicates that the sensing requesting device requests to participate the sensing procedure as a sensing responder initiated by the sensing initiator, and a value of zero indicates that the sensing requesting device requests to not participate in the sensing procedure used by the sensing initiator.

-The Number of Sensing Responders field denotes the number of sensing responders needed for the sensing initiator to fulfill the SBP request.
-If the Sensing Responder field is set to one, the value specified in the Number of Sensing Responders field includes the sensing requesting device itself.
+The Number of Sensing Responders field indicates the requested number of sensing responders to participate in the sensing procedure initiated by the sensing initiator to satisfy the SBP request.
+If the Sensing Responder field is set to one, the value indicated in the Number of Sensing Responders field includes the sensing requesting device.

-The Mandatory Number of Sensing Responders field determines the interpretation of the requested number of sensing responders specified in the Number of Sensing Responders field by the sensing initiator.
-If the Mandatory Number of Sensing Responders field has a value of zeor, it means that the requested number of sensing responders serves as an upper limit, and the sensing requesting device accepts measurements even with a smaller number of responders.
-On the other hand, if the Mandatory Number of Sensing Responders field has a value of one, it signifies that the requested number of sensing responders is a mandatory requirement.
+The Mandatory Number of Sensing Responders field indicates whether the requested number of sensing responders indicated in the Number of Sensing Responders field is interpreted as mandatory by the sensing initiator.
+The Mandatory Number of Sensing Responders field when zero indicates that the requested number of sensing responders is a maximum number, and the sensing requesting device accepts measurements taken with a smaller number of sensing responders.
+A value of one indicates that the requested number of sensing responders is a mandatory requirement.

-When the Preferred Sensing Responder List field is one, this signifies that the sensing requesting device specifies a preferred set of sensing responders to be included by the sensing initiator in the sensing procedure for fulfilling the SBP request.
-Conversely, if the Preferred Sensing Responder List field is set tozero, the Sensing Responder Address List field is not included.
+The Preferred Sensing Responder List field when one indicates that the sensing requesting device specifies a preferred set of sensing responders to be included by the sensing initiator in the sensing procedure to satisfy the SBP request, and a value of zero indicates the Sensing Responder Address List field is not present.

-The Number of Preferred Sensing Responders field represents the number of preferred sensing responders with corresponding addresses included in the Sensing Responder Address List field when the Preferred Sensing Responder List field is set to one.
-If the Sensing Responder field is also set to 1 in this scenario, the value specified in the Number of Preferred Sensing Responders field includes the address of the sensing requesting device.
+The Number of Preferred Sensing Responders field indicates the number of preferred sensing responders with corresponding addresses included in the Sensing Responder Address List field when the Preferred Sensing Responder List field is set to one.
+In this case, if the Sensing Responder field is set to 1, the value indicated in the Number of Preferred Sensing Responders field includes the sensing requesting device.
 The Number of Preferred Sensing Responders field is reserved when the Preferred Sensing Responder List field is set to zero.
 If both the Sensing Responder field and the Preferred Sensing Responder List field are set to one, the address of the sensing requesting device is included in the Sensing Responder Address List field.

-The Mandatory Preferred Sensing Responder field determines whether the preferred sensing responders should be treated as mandatory by the sensing initiator if the Preferred Sensing Responder List field is set to one.
-A value of one means that the sensing initiator is obligated to include only the SDEVs listed in the Sensing Responder Address List field within the SBP Request IE during the sensing procedure for fulfilling the SBP request.
-On the other hand, a value of zero indicates that the sensing initiator has the option to include SDEVs not listed in the Sensing Responder Address List field within the SBP Request IE when satisfying the SBP request.
-The Mandatory Preferred Sensing Responder field is reserved when the Preferred Sensing Responder List field is zero.
-When the Mandatory Preferred Sensing Responder field is set to one, the Number of Sensing Responders and Mandatory Number of Sensing Responders fields are reserved.
+The Mandatory Preferred Sensing Responder field indicates constraints on SDEVs included in the sensing procedure as sensing responders.
+The value depends on the value of the Preferred Sensing Responder List field.
+When the Preferred Sensing Responder List field is set to one, this field shall be set to one to indicate that the sensing procedure includes only SDEVs listed in the Sensing Responder Address List field as sensing responders and set to zero to indicate that SDEVs not listed in the Sensing Responder Address List field may also be included as sensing responders.
+When the Preferred Sensing Responder List field is zero, this field shall be set to zero.
+When this field is set to one, the Number of Sensing Responders and Mandatory Number of Sensing Responders fields shall be set to zero